How To Travel On No Money At All (‘The Tourist’)

 "How...ummm, I mean, but....how are you...financially making that possible?"

 There is hunger and more than a touch of jealousy behind this question, as they wait for me to say that I work for a tech start-up, or that I make tons of money busking on the street, or that my parents have left me independently wealthy--any number of things that would make this sort of life plausible, but consequently out of their reach.
-No one asks this question who doesn't hunger for travel.
-We all hunger for travel.
+I always fumble for an answer…

-I can see visions of grand hotels and fancy dinners or quaint villages with folks in traditional dress passing behind their eyes, whilst memories of the freezing night I slept by a river in Scotland or the time I stayed up til the coffee shops opened, wandering the streets of Barcelona and yelling at the guy who kept following me (when I was too stubborn to shell out the cash for a B&B), float behind mine.
-I struggle to find my answer.
-I always do.
+I can see visions of grand hotels and fancy dinners or quaint villages with folks in traditional dress passing behind their eyes, whilst memories of the freezing night I slept by a river in Scotland or the time I stayed up til the coffee shops opened, wandering the streets of Barcelona and yelling at the guy who kept following me float behind mine.

 "I mean, do you work, or...?
 How can you travel for so long?"